The 10 Best AI Visibility Tools in 2026 (Compared by Features, Pricing & Use Case)

 How are AI visibility tools different from traditional SEO tools?

 Traditional SEO tools track keyword rankings and backlinks on the search results page.
 AI visibility tools track whether you appear inside the AI-generated answer itself.
 As more searches end without a click, the two measure different things: rank position versus citation in the answer.
-The strongest platforms cover both, so you can act in one workflow.
+The strongest platforms cover both and let you act in one workflow, which is the model Frase is built on.

 What's the best free way to check my AI visibility?